Royal Montgomeryshire Militia: Montgomeryshire Local Militia

 Both regiments carried out their 28 days' training early in 1809, the Eastern at Powis Castle Park, the Western at Plas Machynlleth.
 The training was subsequently reduced to 21 days, and then to 14 days in 1811.
 Large numbers of the ex-volunteers left in 1812 after their term of service, and had to be replaced by unwilling balloted men.
 Annual training was suspended in 1814, and the local militia ballot was suspended and the regiments disbanded in 1816 after the return of peace.
 The regiments' weapons were returned to store at Chester Castle.

 Long peace

 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training: the Royal Montgomeryshire trained in 1821, 1825 and 1831, then not again for over 20 years.
-The permanent staffs of sergeants and buglers were progressively reduced from 1829.
+The permanent staffs of sergeants and buglers (who were occasionally used to maintain public order) were progressively reduced from 1829.
 The regiment was still commanded by Lt-Col Davies until his death in 1842.
-Thereafter the appointment of Lt-Col Commandant remained in abeyance until the 2nd Earl of Powis (former commander of the Eastern Montgomeryshire Local Militia) took it up in December 146.
+Thereafter the appointment of Lt-Col Commandant remained in abeyance until the 2nd Earl of Powis (former commander of the Eastern Montgomeryshire Local Militia) took it up in December 1846.
 He too died in January 1848 and until 1852 the command was vacant: the senior officers were two captains, commissioned in 1805 and 1813 respectively.